How to End an Interview as the Interviewer the Right Way

 2. Allow them to ask questions

-There’s a good reason the customary last question in an interview is, “do you have any questions for me?”
+There’s a good reason the customary last question in an interview is, “Do you have any questions for me?”
 The candidate’s queries can give you valuable perspective on whether they’ve done their research on the company, what’s important to them, and where their head is regarding the job.

 A candidate’s questions may help you rule them in or out of the process.
 If the first thing they ask about is vacation time, for example, it could be a bad sign about their level of commitment to the job or a lack of awareness about professional etiquette.